 So the AP is in the corridor, which isn’t ideal in most cases (a topic for another post).
 But that’s not the biggest problem…

 Our original Colubris, and later some Cisco APs had an external omni antenna that could be turned by 90 degrees.
-So the AP could be mounted on a wall next to the data socket.
+So the AP could be mounted on a wall next to the data socket or on the ceiling.
 A few vendors and models of AP later, we became an aruba site deployed the AP65 and then the AP125.
 These have built in antennas but they can be rotated to be the correct orientation when mounted horizontally or vertically.
 They may look a bit weird, but the design is really flexible.

 The problem with this is it means we mount APs on walls next to the data socket, because that’s just what you do.
 When it comes time to replace the AP125 with something newer we bought the version with a built in antenna, just like before, only now it’s a down tilt omni antenna that’s designed to be mounted on the ceiling.
 It doesn’t flip round.
 Worse still the back of the later Aruba APs is metal.
 So when that gets mounted on the wall in a corridor it doesn’t provide very good coverage to the rear.
 It’s also putting far more energy to the floors above and below than is likely to be desirable.